harvy4002/harvy4002.github.io/_posts/2025-10-11-ai-server-build/2025-10-11-ai-server-build.md

 [![temps.png](temps.png){: width="700"}](temps.png)

-So far, temperatures are looking good!
-The combination of large case fans and the substantial cooling solution on the RTX 3090 itself is handling the thermal output effectively.
-Since the AI workloads I'm running tend to be bursty rather than sustained, the system has plenty of time to cool down between intensive operations.
+Looking at the temperature dashboard from Netdata, I'm quite pleased with the thermal performance.
+The RTX 3090 is maintaining around 70°C under load, which is excellent considering its computational power and idle is under 30.

+What's particularly interesting in the graph is how the temperature curves follow the GPU utilization pattern.
+You can see clear ramp up when running inference on larger modelsor just run a model over time, followed by cooling periods where the temperatures quickly normalize.
+This indicates the cooling solution is effectively dissipating heat rather than allowing it to accumulate over time.

 That said, I'm keeping a close eye on temperatures as I continue to use the system.
 As it transitions to more constant use with multiple models and simultaneous inference tasks, the thermal profile might change.
 I'll do a follow-up analysis in a future blog post once I have more long-term data on how the cooling solution performs under sustained workloads.

-For now, the BeQuiet Pure Rock Pro 3 seems to be a good match for the CPU's thermal needs, and the 3090's built-in cooling is doing its job well.
+For now, the BeQuiet Pure Rock Pro 3 seems to be a good match for the CPU's thermal needs, and the 3090's built-in cooling is doing its job admirably well, even in this compact case setup.

 ## Noise Levels